felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 position: 4
 layout: documentation
 meta:
-  title: Configuration Guide | Uber Eats | HubRise
+  title: Configuration | Uber Eats | HubRise
   description: Instructions on configuring Uber Eats Bridge to work seamlessly with Uber Eats and your EPOS or other apps connected to HubRise.
 Configuration is simple.
 ---